Brenner (TV series)

-Brenner is an American crime drama of the 1950s and 1960s.
+Brenner is an American crime drama that began on June 6, 1959, and ended on September 13, 1964.

 The series was filmed in New York City focusing on Lieutenant Roy Brenner, a 20-year veteran of the Internal Affairs Department of the NYPD, and his son Ernie, a rookie detective, who travel around the city solving various crimes.
 The series starred Edward Binns and James Broderick as Lt.
 Roy Brenner and Det.
 Ernie Brenner, respectively.
 Brenner, a perennial summer replacement series, aired new episodes on CBS from June 6, 1959–September 19, 1959 and again from May 17–July 19, 1964.
 Reruns plus two previously unaired episodes were seen during the summer of 1961, an additional summer of reruns in 1962 and a final set of new and repeat broadcasts from July 26–September 13, 1964.

 Premise

 The show was centered around the careers of the Brenners, Roy and his son Ernie.
 Roy (Edward Binns) is a street hardened lieutenant of the Internal Affairs Department of the NYPD.
 He has been a part of the NYPD for twenty years.
 His son Ernie (James Broderick) is an idealistic rookie detective also working for the NYPD.
 Together, the two face, fight and solve crime, as well as face police corruption and all its ugliness, and try to learn from their different views of life, death, and work.

 It was somewhat of a challenge for the two to portray a convincing father-and-son duo with Binns only 11 years older than Broderick.